funvill/funvill.github.io/_posts/2009-11-30-indian-dice.md

 ---
 Indian Dice is a poker game with dice.

-I have played this game a few times, mainly when we don€™t have a set of cards to play with and want to play poker.
+I have played this game a few times, mainly when we don&quot;t have a set of cards to play with and want to play poker.
 Its very simple if you have played poker before.

 €œAll the evidence shows that God was actually quite a gambler, and the universe is a great casino, where dice are thrown, and roulette wheels spin on every occasion.
-Over a large number of bets, the odds even out and we can make predictions; that€™s why casino owners are so rich.
+Over a large number of bets, the odds even out and we can make predictions; that&quot;s why casino owners are so rich.
 But over a very small number of rolls of the dice, the uncertainty principle is very important.€
 -Stephen Hawking

 <strong>What you need to play</strong>